rocky3xr/docs/coinswap/consolidatingcoins.rst

 	* Click **Yes** when prompted to confirm that you are sure you want to send.
 	* NOTE: If you receive the error: **Failed to find coin set amonst held coins with less than maxNumber of Spends** then you will need to disable zRUPX Automint and wait for the existing zRUPX to complete 200 block confirmations before you will be able to complete this step.

 .. warning:: Repeat the above steps for each wallet that contains zRUPX coins.
-It is critical that you successfully consoldate all of your RUPX and zRUPX coins into a single wallet address before proceeding to the next step.
+It is critical that you successfully consoldate all of your RUPX and zRUPX coins into a single wallet address before proceeding with the coin swap.

 **Once all of your coins have been consolidated, you can proceed to the next step to perform the coin swap with the Swap Bot**